Chilly Night With A Few Flakes

 Scattered Showers Thursday

-WEDNESDAY: We look dry for most of the day on Wednesday with a mix of clouds and sun through the day.
+WEDNESDAY: Chilly start where the sky has cleared.
+Temperatures in those areas are below freezing.
+We’ll be generally dry today with a flurry or sprinkle passing by.
+A mix of clouds and sun through the day.
 After the sun sets, though, there will be an patch of showers that will move from the southwest to the northeast through the overnight hours.
 These showers shouldn’t amount to much in regards to accumulation.
 Temperatures on Wednesday will be similar to Tuesday.
 We will start in the 20s and 30s, and will increase to the 50s and 40s in the afternoon.

 THURSDAY-FRIDAY: Some of the overnight showers could linger into the early morning hours of Thursday.
 Some of the precipitation could fall as frozen, but at this time, we are expecting it to be mostly rain.
 Thursday will be a tad warmer than Wednesday as we will see lows in the 30s and 40s with highs in the 40s and 50s.
 The warming trend will continue into Friday as we will see Sunny Skies!
 We will start the day in the 30s and 40s with some upper 20s possible in the north.
 We will see highs in the 50s and 60s which is a little above average for late October!